sethalves/snow2-client/README.md

 This is alpha-quality software.
 It might delete your files!

-snow2-client is experimental software for finding and installing portable scheme libraries.
+snow2-client is experimental software for finding and installing scheme libraries which are portable between r7rs schemes.
 The libraries are stored in repositories which are described in:

   http://trac.sacrideo.us/wg/wiki/Snow